NREL/OpenStudio-HPXML/docs/source/workflow_inputs.rst

   .. [#] If HumiditySetpoint not provided, defaults to 0.45 in a dry climate, otherwise 0.5.
   .. [#] If HumidityDifference not provided, it is calculated from the other inputs/defaults and the cooling humidity ratio.
          The cooling humidity ratio is calculated from the DESIGN CONDITIONS header section inside the EPW weather file or, if not available, the 8760 hourly temperatures in the EPW.
-  .. [#] If InternalLoadsSensible not provided, defaults to 2400 Btu/hr if there is one refrigerator and no freezer, or 3600 Btu/hr if two refrigerators or a freezer.
+  .. [#] If InternalLoadsSensible not provided, defaults to the sum of conditioned spaces' InternalLoadsSensible values if provided (see :ref:`zones_spaces`).
+         Otherwise defaults to 2400 Btu/hr if there is one refrigerator and no freezer, or 3600 Btu/hr if two refrigerators or a freezer.
          This default represents loads that normally occur during the early evening in mid-summer.
          Additional adjustments or custom internal loads can instead be specified here.
-  .. [#] If NumberofOccupants not provided, defaults to the number of bedrooms plus one per Manual J.
+  .. [#] If NumberofOccupants not provided, defaults to the sum of conditioned spaces' NumberofOccupants values if provided (see :ref:`zones_spaces`).
+         Otherwise defaults to the number of bedrooms plus one per Manual J.
          Each occupant produces an additional 230 Btu/hr sensible load and 200 Btu/hr latent load.

 .. _shadingcontrol: